Request For Comment on Draft Specification for The CXING Programming Language.

 2. a key - this identifies/is the name of the lvalue under the scope.

-Other native objects (may) exist in the language.
+Other native objects may be introduced in the future.

 All values have a (possibly empty) set of type-associated properties that're immutable.
 These type-associated properties take priority over other properties.
 The behavior is UNSPECIFIED when these properties are written to.